-16. Commitments
+18. Commitments

-The Trust is committed to asset management services under an asset management agreement with Centurion Asset Management Inc., a company controlled by the President and Trustee, for a ten-year term ending December 31, 2024, with a renewal term for an additional ten years unless terminated by either of the parties.
-Under the agreement, the Trust is required to pay an acquisition fee equal of 1.0% of the gross purchase price of each investment property acquired.
+The Trust is committed to asset management services under an asset management agreement with Centurion Asset Management Inc. ("CAMI"), a company controlled by the President and Trustee, for a ten-year term ending December 31, 2024, with a renewal term for an additional ten years unless terminated by either of the parties.
+Under the agreement, the Trust is required to pay an acquisition fee equal to 1.0% of the gross purchase price of each investment property acquired.

-17. Contingencies
+19. Contingencies

-The Trust is involved in certain litigation arising out of ordinary course of investing in loans.
-Although such matters cannot be predicted with certainty, management believes the claims are without merit and does not consider the Trust's exposure to such litigation to have a material impact on the consolidated financial statements.
+The Trust is involved in certain litigation arising out of the ordinary course of investing in loans and other real estate projects.
+Although such matters cannot be predicted with certainty, management believes the claims are without merit and does not consider the Trust's exposure to such litigation to have a material impact on these unaudited condensed consolidated interim financial statements.

-18. Related Party Transactions
+20. Related Party Transactions